-The Paperwork Reduction Act of 1995 (PRA) applies to rulemakings in which an agency creates a new paperwork burden on regulated entities or modifies an existing burden.6 increase the paperwork requirements under the PRA and regulations of the Office of Management and Budget.
+The Paperwork Reduction Act of 1995 (PRA) applies to rulemakings in which an agency creates a new paperwork burden on regulated entities or modifies an existing burden.2

 For purposes of the PRA, a paperwork burden may take the form of either a reporting or a recordkeeping requirement, both referred to as information collections.
-The proposed rule will not create any new paperwork burden that meets the definition of an information collection.
-Thus, the NCUA has determined that the terms of this proposed rule do not
+The final procedures will not create any new paperwork burden that meets the definition of an information collection.
+Thus, the NCUA has determined that these final procedures do not increase the paperwork requirements under the PRA and regulations of the Office of Management and Budget.